micc83/lazyResp/README.md

       medium: 640,    // Medium > 640px
       large: 1024,    // Large > 1024px
       retina: 1.01,   // Device pixel ratio to be considered retina >= 1.01
-      tolerance: 0    // Extend the viewport of 0px vertically and horizontally });
+      tolerance: 0,   // Extend the viewport of 0px vertically and horizontally
+      lazy: true,     // If set to false disable lazy loading
+      beforeLoad: function (img) {},  // Do something before the right image is loaded
+      afterLoad: function (img) {}    // Do something after the right image is loaded });

 jQuery lazyResp provide also a `refresh()` method to check if elements are in the viewport without having to scroll the page: